 Peking Acrobats

-Monday, January 27, at 11 a.m. & 1:30 p.m. & Tuesday, January 28, at 11 a.m.
+Monday, January 26, at 11 a.m. & 1:30 p.m. & Tuesday, January 27, at 11 a.m.
 Zellerbach Hall, University of California, Berkeley

 Welcome to SchoolTime!

-On Monday, January 27, at 11 am or 1:30 pm, or on Tuesday, January 28, at 11am, your class will attend a performance of the Peking Acrobats.
+On Monday, January 26, at 11 am or 1:30 pm, or on Tuesday, January 27, at 11am, your class will attend a performance of the Peking Acrobats.
 During the SchoolTime performance, the Peking Acrobats will astound the audience with their mastery of this 2,000-year-old art form.
 Gymnasts, contortionists, tumblers and jugglers will spin plates, perform balancing and aerial acts, create a bicycle pagoda and juggle everything from hats to jars with their hands, feet and entire bodies.
 The acrobats are accompanied by live musicians playing traditional Chinese instruments, while exciting theatrical effects add to the spellbinding performance.

-Using This Study Guide

-This study guide will help engage your students with the performance and enrich their field trip to Zellerbach Hall.
-Before coming to the performance, we encourage you to:

-- Make copies of the Student Resource Sheet on pages 2 -3 and pass them out to your students several days before the show. - Share the information on page 4 About the Performance & the Artists with your students. - Read to your students from the Acrobatics in Chinese History (pages 8-10) and Facts about China (page 11) sections - Have your students participate in two or more of the activities on pages 14-16 - Reflect about the performance with your students by asking them guiding questions on pages 2, 4, 5 and 8. - Use the glossary and resource sections on pages 13 & 16 to immerse students even further in the art form.

-At The Performance

-Your students can actively participate during the performance by:
+Using This Study Guide This study guide will help engage your students with the performance and enrich their field trip to Zellerbach Hall.
+Before coming to the performance, we encourage you to: - Make copies of the Student Resource Sheet on pages 2 -3 and pass them out to your students several days before the show. - Share the information from About the Performance & the Artists on page 4ith your students. - Read to your students from the Acrobatics in Chinese History section on pages 8-10. - Have your students participate in two or more of the Activities on pages 11-12 - Reflect about the performance with your students by asking them Guiding Questions on pages 2, 4 and 5. - Use the Glossary and Resource sections on pages 10 & 13 to immerse students even further in the art form.
+At The Performance Your students can actively participate during the performance by:

-- OBSERVING how the performers use their bodies when working alone or in groups - MARVELING at the skill & technique demonstrated by the performers - THINKING ABOUT the practice, training, focus and teamwork that goes into each act - NOTICING how the music, staging and lights enhance the acts - REFLECTING on the sounds, sights, and performance skills on display

-We look forward to seeing you at SchoolTime!
+- OBSERVING how the performers use their bodies when working alone or in groups - MARVELING at the skill & technique demonstrated by the performers - THINKING ABOUT the practice, training, focus and teamwork that goes into each act - NOTICING how the music, staging and lights enhance the acts - REFLECTING on the sounds, sights, and performance skills on display We look forward to seeing you at SchoolTime!

 Laura Abrams Rica Anderson

 Director, Education & Community Programs Education Programs Manager

 Table of Contents

-1. Theater Etiquette 1
+1. S.T.A.R.
+1

 2. Student Resource Sheet 2

 3. About the Performance & Artists 4

 4. About the Art Form 5

 5. Acrobatics in Chinese History 8

-6. Facts about China 11

-7. Glossary 13
+6. Glossary 10

-8. Learning Activities & Resources 14
+7. Learning Activities & Resources 11

-9. California State Standards 17

-About SchoolTime 18
+About SchoolTime 14